suryamondal/useful_git_commands/README.md

 # Usefulness of `git`
 ![git_tree](https://github.com/suryamondal/useful_git_commands/blob/main/backup/git_tree.png?raw=true)

-In the above tree, +blue+ is the `main` branch.
+In the above tree, + blue + is the `main` branch.
 Nobody touch it directly.
-One creates a branch of `main` and work in that branch only.
+One creates a branch of `main` (shown in `green` and `magenta`) and work in that branch only.
 Once the testing is satisfied, one can create a `pull request` to `merge` the branch with `main`.
 One might add `reviewers` with the request.
 Upon approval from all the reviewers, the branch can be merged to main.

 # Some useful git commands and the uses of those